krfong916/fullcourtpressed/leet/leet-notes.md

 - Consider the comparison of uppercase and non-uppercase characters
 - Identify what the conditions are to increment/decrement pointers

+139: Word Break A

+- Complexity: `O(length of string * dictionary size)`
+- We know we should perform an equivalency check on a possible substring partition and words in the dictionary.
+The key to an efficient algorithm is in two parts
+  - a: calculate partitions based on the starting index and the length of a word in the dictionary
+  - b: immediately go to the starting index of the next partition after a partition has been verified

+139: Word Break B

+- The time is poor if the size of the dictionary is very large for Word Break Solution A
+- To improve upon our algorithm's time, we can make our algorithm a function of the string instead of a function of the dictionary in exchange for using a little more space
+- We can get to an `O(n^2)` runtime where `n` is the length of the string

 153: Find minimum in rotated sorted array

 - Binary Search